GregO1778/klipper/DGUS_display/README.md

 # DGUS-reloaded-Klipper
+# DGUSPrinterMenu

 DWIN T5UID1 touchscreen firmware for 3D printers running Klipper.
+DGUS touchscreen firmware for 3D printers running Klipper with support for custom menus.

 Requires using a modified version of Klipper to work properly, which can be found in [this repository](https://github.com/Desuuuu/klipper).
+Requires using a modified version of Klipper, which can be found in [this reposito

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**

 ## Features
 This firmware was inspired by Creality printers' touchscreen firmware.
 Some features include:

 * Status message available on most screens